upwork0228/upwork0228/README.md

 - 👋 Hi, I’m @upwork0228
-- 👀 I’m interested in web & app development.
+- 👀 I’m interested in web & app development
-- 🌱 I’m currently learning AI/ML/DL.
+- 🌱 I’m currently learning AI/ML/DL
-- 💞️ I’m looking to collaborate on Upwork freelancer platform.
+- 💞️ I’m looking to collaborate on Upwork freelancer platform
-- 📫 How to reach me yoonaeugene@gmail.com.
+- 📫 How to reach me yoonaeugene@gmail.com

 <!---
 upwork0228/upwork0228 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.